-The thoughts we think and the words we speak create our experiences.
+The thoughts we think and the words we speak create our reality.

 The subconscious mind accepts whatever we choose to believe.

-If we choose to believe that life is lonely and sad, that is what we will find in our lives.
+If we choose to believe that life is lonely and sad or happy and fullfilled, that is what it will be created.

 Whatever we believe becomes true.

 It is not always easy to manage stress.
-There are several techniques and self-hypnosis practices that can be beneficial for people going through stress, however not many people get the same benefit as the stressful lifestyle prevents them from making a self-routine to manage that same crazy lifestyle.
-It becomes a circle without exit.
+There are several techniques and self-hypnosis practices that can be beneficial for people going through stress.

 If you are often feeling depressed, anxious, or stressed, you are not alone.

 We are in a bad-mood epidemic, a hundred times more likely to have significant mood problems than people born a hundred years ago.
 And these problems are on the rise.

 Adults rates of depression and anxiety have tripled since 1990. and over 80 percent of those who consult medical doctors today complain of excessive stress.